Nexera-Foundation/uniswap-v4-hooks/README.md

 console.log("Hook configured successfully.
 Tx:", receipt.transactionHash);
 ```

+#### Deploying LVRLiquidityManager

+The `LVRLiquidityManager` can be deployed directly without requiring the factory, as it doesn't need specific address validation for hook flags in the same way.

+1.  **Prepare Deployment Parameters:**
+    *   `poolManager`: Address of the Uniswap V4 Pool Manager
+    *   `poolKey`: Pool configuration structure
+    *   `name` & `symbol`: ERC20 token identifiers for LP shares
+    *   `LZReadConfig`: LayerZero configuration object containing endpoint, EID, read channel, confirmations, and delegate addresses

+2.  **Deploy the Contract:**
+    ```bash
+    # Example deployment script for LVRLiquidityManager
+    npx hardhat run scripts/deployLVRManager.ts --network sepolia
+    ```

+3.  **Post-Deployment Configuration:**
+    *   Set algorithm parameters (gamma, volatility, drift)
+    *   Configure LayerZero read settings (feeRateReadingInterval, intermediateLiquidityPoints)
+    *   Set up backend automation for fee rate updates and position rebalancing

-### Integrating the Hook with a Uniswap V4 Pool
+### Integrating Hooks with Uniswap V4 Pools

-With the hook deployed and configured for the specific pool parameters, you can now initialize the pool via the `PoolManager`.
+With either hook deployed and configured for the specific pool parameters, you can now initialize the pool via the `PoolManager`.

 1.  **Pool Parameters:** Have the `token0`, `token1`, `fee`, `tickSpacing`, the deployed `hookAddress`, and the desired `initialSqrtPriceX96` ready.
 2.  **Construct `PoolKey`:** Create the `PoolKey` struct, ensuring the `hooks` field points to your deployed hook address.